Uniform Motion Calendar

 Marking trial exhibits.
 Attorney's must have the exhibits properly marked with their own stickers prior to trial in order for the trial to start on time.

-Settled cases.
 If your case has settled, please call the Judicial Assistant and advise the court in writing, by regular mail, indicating if the case is set for trial.

 Continuances for trial require a hearing on Uniform Motion Calendar prior to trial, even if "agreed" to by counsel.

-Electronic filing of orders.
 The parties should submit by regular mail paper copies of proposed orders; notices for hearing; motions and trial notices.
 Please note that these documents should include the parties mailing addresses in addition to the e-mail address on the service list.
 It is not necessary to submit extra copies for conforming or self addressed stamped envelopes (except in instances where there is a pro se litigant that may not have an e-mail address), as the court will electronically file the order to all registered e-mail addresses.
 Please do not submit these documents to the Family Division "FD" e-mail address or "CAD" box.

 All Stipulations for Substitution of Counsel must include the client's signed consent.